darinz/ML/07_clustering_em/02_em_mixture_of_gaussians.md

 - The EM algorithm alternates between estimating cluster probabilities (E-step) and updating parameters (M-step).
 - EM is more flexible than k-means and can model overlapping, non-spherical clusters.
 - Understanding the math and intuition behind EM helps you use it effectively in practice.

+## From Specific Models to General Framework

+We've now explored **Gaussian Mixture Models** and the **Expectation-Maximization algorithm** - a powerful approach to probabilistic clustering that provides soft assignments and can model clusters of different shapes and sizes.
+We've seen how EM alternates between estimating cluster probabilities (E-step) and updating parameters (M-step), using the ELBO to maximize a lower bound on the likelihood.

+However, while GMM provides a specific application of EM, the **Expectation-Maximization algorithm** is actually a general framework that can be applied to any model with latent variables.
+The principles we've learned - alternating between expectation and maximization steps, using the ELBO, and handling hidden variables - extend far beyond mixture models.

+This motivates our exploration of the **general EM framework** - a flexible approach for learning in any latent variable model.
+We'll see how the ELBO provides a unified framework for variational inference, how to apply EM to different types of models, and how this general approach enables us to tackle a wide range of unsupervised learning problems.

+The transition from GMM to general EM represents the bridge from specific application to universal framework - taking our understanding of how EM works with mixture models and extending it to any model with hidden variables.

+In the next section, we'll explore the mathematical foundations of the general EM framework, understand the ELBO in its most general form, and see how this framework applies to various latent variable models.

+---

+**Previous: [K-Means Clustering](01_clustering.md)** - Understand the fundamental clustering algorithm for partitioning data.

+**Next: [General EM Framework](03_general_em.md)** - Learn the universal framework for latent variable models and variational inference.